COVID-19 Pandemic - The government presents its daily update

-- 2,345 hospitalizations, for an increase of 1 compared to the previous day;
+- 2,170 hospitalizations, for a decrease of 12 compared to the previous day;

-- 86 people in intensive care, for a decrease of 4 to the previous day;
+- 78 people in intensive care, for an increase of 3 compared to the previous day;

 *Note that the number of cases listed is not representative of the situation since access to screening centres is restricted to priority clienteles.